Google

 Second, the nomadic hunter gatherer lifestyle was not sedentary.
 Indeed, some archeologic data suggest that prehistoric people engaged in perennial treks from mountainous to coastal regions to take advantage of seasonally abundant food sources.
 Third, the life expectancy of prehistoric women was short.
 Studies of skeletal remains indicate that most people of that time did not live beyond their mid 30s.
 Accordingly, age and menopause related increases in body weight would not have manifested themselves in most cases.
 Collectively, therefore, the lifestyle of Paleolithic women seems unlikely to have fostered the development of obesity.

 What then remains as an alternative interpretation of the Venus of Willendorf?
-Some may argue that because obesity was rare and may have conferred a survival benefit during times of food shortage (much like non insulin dependent diabetes mellitus and the thrifty genotype), it was desirable and worthy of ritualization in the form of statuettes.
-At first glance, this is a reasonable hypothesis; yet when one considers that no portly male figurines have been discovered, this theory falls into disfavor.
+Some may argue that because obesity was rare and may have conferred a survival benefit during times of food shortage (much like non insulin dependent diabetes mellitus and the thrifty genotype), it was desirable and worthy of ritualisation in the form of statuettes.
+At first glance, this is a reasonable hypothesis; yet when one considers that no portly male figurines have been discovered, this theory falls into disfavour.

 In addition to a short life expectancy, prehistoric women seemed to have suffered an increased risk of death during their 20s.
 This finding may reflect mortality associated with pregnancy and childbirth.
 It takes little imagination to see the similarities (albeit exaggerated) between the Venus and a pregnant woman.
 Although admittedly speculation, the Venus of Willendorf may have been used as a talisman in a precarious world of heightened obstetric related mortality.
 Similarly, some have proposed that this figurine was the object of a cult: a fertility goddess used to conjure deities and obtain from them fertility for the species.